 This provides a very straight forward example of my programming, my photography and my videography as a clean functional page for resumé purposes.

-As much as I feel I may be fighting a losing battle, the battle to slim down and simplify code, I feel strongly that this is needed to
+As much as it seems a losing battle to slim down and simplify code, I feel strongly that this is needed to

 1) increase delivery speed to every device on the internet, connected through the web and